iann0036/tf-cfn-provider/docs/providers/oci/CoreRouteTable.md

 `RouteRules` - The collection of rules for routing destination IPs to network devices.

 `CidrBlock` - Deprecated.
-Instead use `destination` and `destinationType`.
-Requests that include both `cidrBlock` and `destination` will be rejected.
+Instead use `Destination` and `destinationType`.
+Requests that include both `CidrBlock` and `Destination` will be rejected.

 `Destination` - Conceptually, this is the range of IP addresses used for matching when routing traffic.
 Required if you provide a `destinationType`.

 `DestinationType` - Type of destination for the rule.
-Required if you provide a `destination`.
+Required if you provide a `Destination`.

 `NetworkEntityId` - The OCID for the route rule's target.
 For information about the type of targets you can specify, see [Route Tables](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm).